 The 2015 Shield TV remote (below left) is made from metal, while the 2017 version is plastic.

 The original remote has a backlit voice button for Google Assistant and a headphone jack on the bottom.
 Both are missing from the 2017 Shield TV remote.

 More importantly, the newer remote ditched the internal rechargeable battery for replaceable CR2032 batteries.
 Although I love the idea of rechargeable batteries, the battery life degraded quickly over time, so I’m a fan of this move.

-The IR blaster on the 2017 remote allows users to power on/off or adjust the volume of other devices, as well as their Shield TV.
+The IR blaster on the 2017 remote allows users to power on/off or adjust the volume of other devices and their Shield TVs.

 The NVIDIA Shield 2019 remote is the most…unique of the three.

 Gone is the sleek design of the 2015 and 2017 Shield TVs.

 To be fair, the 2019 Shield remote has more buttons, including a dedicated Netflix button, and now features motion-sensing backlighting.
 You’ll also notice a new menu button, media controls (forward, back, and play/pause), and (of course) a dedicated Netflix button.